 The Student Success Center (Tutoring Center) has numerous computers and printers available to students free of charge.
-All you need is a thumb drive to save and/or access the information.
+All you need is to access Google Drive.
+You may also take a thumb drive to the Tutoring Center.

 If a computer crashes, the student is still responsible for accessing Blackboard and doing the assignments in a timely manner.
 Blackboard is accessible anywhere there is Internet access.
 If you choose to travel during a test or assignment due date, it is your responsibility to meet all course deadlines.
 Go to the public library, the LRC/computer center, an Internet Cafe, or a friend's house.
 Travel is NOT an excuse for missing a deadline.
-Internet access is also available in most hotels.
+Internet access is also available in most hotels, fast food restaurants, and coffee shops.
 If the student does not have a functional computer or access to a computer, that student is in jeopardy of failing the course.